simonmcmanus/livedocs-sample/README.md

 https://github.com/simonmcmanus/livedocs-routeLoader

-The route loader can be used to both automatically generate the spec, and load your routes into your Restify or Express server when your API starts up.
-Using the same code for both will reduce errors.
+The route loader can be used to generate the spec but also to load the routes into your Restify or Express server when your API starts up.

 When using the route loader the URLs are modified slightly before being added to the livedocs spec.
-You should read these docs:
+You should read the docs to understand how.